top of page

 Fair Trade and Direct Trade: A Path to Equity

-1. Minimum Price Guarantee: Farmers are paid a minimum price that covers the cost of sustainable production, even if the market price drops lower.
+1. Minimum Price Guarantee: Farmers receive a minimum price that covers the cost of sustainable production, even if the market price drops.

-2. Fair Trade Premiums: Additional funds go into community projects (e.g. schools, healthcare, infrastructure).
+2. Fair Trade Premiums: Extra funds go into community projects like schools, healthcare, and infrastructure.

-3. Better Labor Practices: Prohibits child labor and promotes safe working conditions.
+3. Better Labor Practices: Fair Trade prohibits child labor and advocates for safe working conditions.

-4. Environmental Standards: Encourages sustainable agriculture and limits the use of harmful chemicals.
+4. Environmental Standards: It encourages sustainable agriculture and limits harmful chemicals.

 1. Limited Access for Farmers:

-• Some of the money you pay as a consumer goes toward certification bodies, not directly to farmers.
+6. Some of your payment goes toward certification bodies, not directly to farmers.

-• Studies show mixed results on whether fair trade significantly improves income or living standards for farmers.
+8. Studies show mixed results on whether fair trade significantly improves income or living standards.

-• Farmers may still live in poverty despite being fair trade certified.
+9. Farmers may still live in poverty despite certification.

 🤔 So, Is It Really Fair?